 The key difference between dashboards and traditional reports lies in their purpose.
 Dashboards provide real-time monitoring for immediate action, while reports offer detailed analysis for strategic planning.

 When comparing ITSM solution providers, look for visual reporting tools that focus on clarity over complexity.
 Clean, intuitive designs help teams quickly identify trends and outliers without getting lost in data overload.
 The goal is actionable insights, not impressive graphics.
-Coupled with automated alerting, your ITSM dashboards will become the cornerstone of how you organize, handle, and tackle IT service matters.
-When service level agreements (SLA) breaches are imminent or ticket volumes spike unexpectedly, proactive notifications allow rapid response before problems escalate.
+Coupled with automated alerting, ITSM dashboards become central to how you manage and resolve IT service issues.

 4. Build Continuous Improvement Through Performance Analytics